trinityfisher/historicfacts/README.md

-The ancient Egyptian pharaoh Tutankhamun's tomb was discovered in 1922 by archaeologist Howard Carter.
+The collapse of Lehman Brothers in 2008 triggered a global financial crisis.